gameinn1/HikaruNoGoSSA/README.md

 ## Intro/Progress

-### Currently about ~99.8% complete
+### Currently about ~99.9% complete

 I restarted this project in mid December 2025 after it was laid dormant by gabest11.
 Before this I had no experience with Aegisub.
 I assumed that the work done by gabest11 was close to done (they stopped episode 61) but there were some problems.
-Most of the time they did not assign styles/missed notes so that all needed relooked at and the timings needed redone (especially for earlier episodes).
+Most of the time they did not assign styles/missed notes/lots of signs so that all needed relooked at and the timings needed redone (especially for earlier episodes).
 There were also some small errors in the text compared to E-F/R-F (see Everything yet to do pdf page 2/3 for old examples).
 The ending Igo and next episode previews were also different compared to E-F/R-F.

 I wanted to get the actual subs done and I am happy to say that on January 2nd 2026, the main subs for 62 to 75 were complete!
 After that I decided to go back to the start to style/do signs and check timing for what gabest11 had done.
 On March 12th 2026, the main anime and all ending igo plus next episode previews are now E-F/R-F versions.